-It is estimated that a maximum of 10 workers will be working on the project.
-These will include skilled labour e.g., engineers, semi-skilled labour (masons, wielding technicians, carpenters, steel benders painters) and unskilled such as labourers will be working on-site at any point in time.
-A supervising technician (engineer) will also be on site.
-Workers will commute to work onsite daily.
+It is estimated that a maximum of ten (10) workers will be working on the project.
+These will include skilled labour e.g., engineers, semi-skilled labour (masons and welders) and unskilled labour such as labourers will be working on-site at any point in time.
+Workers will commute to work on-site daily.
 This is minor civil work and simple machines like shovels and compactors will be used to prepare the foundation and platform to host the container.
+A haulage truck will transport the container from the Port to the proposed Project Site.
 A forklift will be used to transport the container from the haulage truck to the proposed site, once the container arrives at the hospital.
 The dimensions of the container are Length: 40ft, width: 10ft, and Height: 8.6ft.
-The following are some of the specification of the cold room density of PU: 40+ - 2kg/m3, Thickness of PU: 100mm, Thickness of Metal: 0.3mm Fireproof: B2 Package: PVC film 2 Cold Room Door Two Leaf Hinge Door Open way: Left and Right Size: 1800mm(H)800mm(W) Density of PU: 40+ - 2kg/m3 Thickness of PU: 100mm Thickness of Metal: 0.4mm.
-The cold room will be connected to grid electricity and a standby generator at the hospital.
+It is estimated that the density of Polyurethane (PU): 40+ - 2kg/m3.
+Thickness of PU: 100mm Thickness of Metal: 0.3mm Fireproof: B2 Package: PVC film; 2 cold room doors Two (2) Leaf Hinge Door Open way: Left and Right Size: 1800mm (H)800mm (W) Density of PU: 40+ - 2kg/m3.
+Thickness of PU: 100mm Thickness of Metal: 0.100mm Thickness of Metal: 0.4mm.
+The Cold room will be connected to grid electricity and a standby generator at the hospital.
 Within three (3) months, the works will be completed.
-The Cold room will be connected to grid electricity and a standby generator at the hospital.